quanted/VarroaPy/README.md

 You must also have the **pandas** package installed in python.

-2. **Clone this repo**, ideally into the directory where your python code will be.
+2. **Clone this repo**, ideally into the directory where your python code or project will be.

 3.  **Import the VarroaPop class** from  VarroaPy/VarroaPy/RunVarroaPop in python e.g. `from VarroaPy.VarroaPy.RunVarroaPop import VarroaPop`, if VarroaPy is cloned to the same directory that your python script is     in.